lingtalfi/Light_Nugget/personal/mydoc/pages/conception-notes.md

 With:

-- $plugin: the plugin name (for instance Light_PluginABC)
+- $plugin: the plugin name (for instance Light_PluginABC) For security reasons, the double dot char (..) is not allowed.

-- $suggestionPath: the suggestion path to the babyYaml file, relative to the **nuggetBaseDir** directory (see more details below)
+- $suggestionPath: the suggestion path to the babyYaml file, relative to the **nuggetBaseDir** directory (see more details below).
+    For security reasons, the double dot char (..) is not allowed.

 - nuggetBaseDir: $app_dir/config/data/$plugin/$relPath/$suggestionPath.byml